Writing a design brief can be time consuming and frustrating.

 In smaller companies, it’ll usually be the owner/operator of the business.
 In this situation, they’re usually quite time poor, and the brief will be less comprehensive.

 And that’s not a problem either!

-Learning to trust your agency early on will help deliver better results in the long run.
+Learning to trust your chosen design agency early on will help deliver better results for your business in the long run.

 Design agencies have a poor reputation, because unfortunately, there are a lot of unscrupulous people out there.

 If you follow these steps, you should be able to find a great design agency to work with.

 What Sort of Projects are Design Briefs Used For?